The Olympics (band): History and influence

 In 1984, Rhino Records issued an album titled The Official Record Album of The Olympics, containing recordings from the group from the 1950s and 1960s.
 The Los Angeles Olympic Organizing Committee sued Rhino, claiming that Rhino's record could be confused with the album The Official Music of the XXIII Olympiad—Los Angeles 1984.
 Rhino won the lawsuit.

-Walter Ward's song "Well (Baby Please Don't Go)" (the B-side to "Western Movies") was recorded twice by John Lennon in 1971: the February 1971 studio recording was not issued until the 1998 John Lennon Anthology, then again on Wonsaponatime.
-A June 1971 live recording with Frank Zappa and the Mothers of Invention was issued on 1972's Some Time in New York City, and on Zappa's 1992's Playground Psychotics.
+Walter Ward's song "Well (Baby Please Don't Go)" (the B-side to "Western Movies") was recorded by John Lennon during the 1971 Imagine sessions at Ascot Sound Studios, where multiple studio takes were attempted across two separate February session dates.
+One of these takes, recorded on 16 February 1971, was first officially released on the 1998 box set John Lennon Anthology and subsequently reissued on the single-disc compilation Wonsaponatime.
+A new remix of the same take was included on the 2018 box set Imagine – The Ultimate Collection, which also features an "Evolution Documentary" montage assembling excerpts from the session tapes of the song.
+Recordings from both session dates circulate on multiple bootlegs.
+A separate live performance, recorded in June 1971 with Frank Zappa and the Mothers of Invention, was issued on Lennon’s 1972 album Some Time in New York City and later appeared on Zappa’s 1992 album Playground Psychotics.

 Eddie Lewis, tenor singer and last original member of the Olympics, died on May 31, 2017.
 Current and remaining members of The Olympics are Vel Omarr, Alphonso Boyd, and Samuel E. Caesar.